muriteams/ergmito/README.md

 #> AIC: 279.3753    BIC: 283.1436    (Smaller is better.)
 ```

-Fitting the model including a reference term for networks of size 5.
+Fitting the model with a reference term for networks of size five.
 Notice that the variable -n- and other graph attributes can be used with
--model\_update-.
+-model_update-.

 ``` r
 ans1 <- ergmito(nets ~ edges, model_update = ~ I(edges * (n == 5)))